kyiall/finance-manager/docs/README.md

-# Привет!
+# Hello!

-Это мой первый сайт на GitHub Pages, сделанный из Markdown.
+This is my very first website on GitHub Pages, built with Markdown.

-- Написан на `Markdown`
+- Written in `Markdown`
-- Размещен через `GitHub Pages`
+- Published via `GitHub Pages`
-- Без HTML и CSS 😎
+- No HTML or CSS involved 😎

-- TEST
+Feel free to explore — it's just the beginning!